Jack12816/greppy/docs/guide/30_mvc.md

 pattern with the help of the Express framework and our application structure.

-Greppy is a top-layer overlay of Express and extend the functionality of it.
-So we support encapsulation of controllers into namespaces, called modules and an uniform loading mechanism of them.
+Greppy is a top-layer overlay for Express and extends the functionality of it.
+So we support encapsulation of controllers into namespaces (called modules) and an uniform loading mechanism for them.

 ## Structures of modules

 We split the resources of modules into separate sub-directories to ensure a clean encapsulation of file types.
-A sample structure follows:
+The following is a sample structure:

     .
     ├── controllers